fastenhealth/blog/_posts/2026-07-04-developers-need-to-know-sql-is-not-enough-for-fhir-data.md

 *FHIR Patient is the root of a reference graph.
 Pulling one record means resolving a web of linked IDs.*

-# Why JSONB Feels Like the Right Answer?
+# Why Does JSONB Feel Like The Right Answer?

 To be fair, Postgres JSONB is a remarkably powerful tool that natively supports GIN indexes, advanced path operators and partial updates without forcing you through a painful, risky schema migration every single week.
 It handles minor version updates smoothly, so when a new FHIR iteration rolls out, it won't break your existing database columns or force you to sketch out risky backup plans.